sophieforceno/shuttle-utils/README.md

 **SHuttle-utils v0.9.8-(080116)**

-Shuttle-utils is a collection of Bash scripts for monitoring your Linux computer(s).
+SHuttle-utils is a collection of Bash scripts for monitoring your Linux computer(s).
 They require SHuttle, availble here: https://github.com/andyforceno/shuttle
+Some scripts require additional dependencies.
+Update_all relies on dsh (Distributed Shell), smartmon and smartmon_long require smartmontools, and sysmon requires sensors and nvclock

 # Installation:
     git clone https://github.com/andyforceno/shuttle-utils/